 * How We Arrived at Our Definition:

-(Our aggregate machine learning definition can be found above)
+(Our aggregate machine learning definition can be found at the beginning of this article)

 As with any concept, machine learning may have a slightly different definition, depending on whom you ask.
 We combed the Internet to find five practical definitions from reputable sources: